 Pubs and bars are located all over the city, it appears Budapest has a great nightlife/bar scene, and although we did not make it there, we heard great things about Szimpla Kert – a ruin bar located near the Palace District.
 We did, however, head to Whiskers cat pub, which much to my disappointment, I would not recommend, there are minimal cats as well as customers, and not quite the lively fun establishment that the advertisements make out, which is great for the cat’s well-being at least.

 Like most European cities I have visited lately, I fell a little bit in lust with Budapest, maybe it is my untamed optimism for exploring new places, or maybe mainland Europe is every bit as beautiful and whimsical as it is in my head, I believe it is probably a combination of both.
-But, if like DJ and myself, you are a fan of good indulgent food, friendly faces and buildings that tell stories then Budapest is the weekend break for you.
+But, if like DJ and myself, you are a fan of good indulgent food, friendly faces and buildings that tell stories then a short break to Budapest is for you.

 This post is sponsored by Marco Polo, a brand that I support numerous times on Yoko Meshi.